heroku/heroku-buildpack-static/README.md

 # heroku-buildpack-static
-This is a discovery project for using a buildpack for handling static sites and single page web apps (I'm lookingat you Sam Phippen).
+This is a discovery project for using a buildpack for handling static sites and single page web apps (I'm looking at you Sam Phippen).

 ## Features
 * serving static assets